 - Independent student support services: such as compass, student union

 Our research degrees programme has been designed with research students in mind and integrates a number of touchpoints for students to request support and provide feedback through the duration of their studies.
 All research students will have access to a formal programme support network comprising their supervisory team, faculty tutors and lecturers, department staff and support teams who they can access, liaise with and feedback to at any time.

 Whilst your first point of contact to discuss any issues, challenges or requests should be your Supervisor team you are welcome to request confidential support from or provide confidential feedback to any member of your programme support network.

 There is an elected research student representative who sits on the Research Degrees Committee.
 The representative's job is to channel information between students and staff, and requires the ability to represent the views of others objectively and even if they are not their own.

-There will be an election for the Research Student Representative at the end of each academic year, promoted at the Summer Symposium, and you will be notified of the process by email from the Research & Development Support Officer.
+There will be an election for the Research Student Representative at the end of each academic year, promoted at the Summer Symposium, and you will be notified of the process by email from the Postgraduate Research Support Officer.

-Nominations can be for yourself or a fellow student and should be forwarded to the Research & Development Support Officer.
+Nominations can be for yourself or a fellow student and should be forwarded to the Postgraduate Research Support Officer.

 More information about Research Student Representatives can be found in the Research Degrees handbook.

 One of the formal feedback processes available to our research students is the annual Postgraduate Research Experience Survey (PRES) conducted by the University.